 So you have yourself a nice piece of land, with ample sunshine and adequate rainfall.
 And you’re finally ready to plant some bamboo.
 But not just any bamboo.
 Not the Little League stuff.
 You’ve got the space for it, and you want to grow Giant Bamboo!
 But which species is that exactly?
 And will it grow well enough in your climate?

-In the following article, we’ll consider the appeal of giant bamboo, and we’ll examine several of the most popular species commonly referred to giant bamboo.
+In the following article, we’ll consider the appeal of giant bamboo, and we’ll examine several of the most popular species commonly referred to as giant bamboo.
 Many of them come from tropical or subtropical climates, but even if you live in a more temperate zone, there’s probably some type of giant bamboo that will do well in your area.

 Classification and Characteristics of Giant Bamboo